Drugmaker aims to close door on 3-year legal battle by resolving claims by 47,000 groups of plaintiffs over blockbuster painkiller drug.

 But Merck has made a comeback.
 Its shares have risen more than 100 percent since its lows in mid-November 2004.
 So far this year, the stock has climbed about 25 percent.

-Merck, the third-largest U.S. pharmaceutical company behind Pfizer Inc. and Johnson & Johnson, is still saddled with the some of the same problems plaguing the rest of Big Pharma: pressure from generic drugmakers.
+Merck, the third-largest U.S. pharmaceutical company behind Pfizer Inc. and Johnson & Johnson, is still saddled with some of the same problems plaguing the rest of Big Pharma: pressure from generic drugmakers.

 The cholesterol drug Zocor, once worth $5 billion-a-year in sales, lost patent protection in 2006, resulting in plunging sales.
 The patent on Fosamax, a $3 billion-a-year treatment for osteoporosis, expires in 2008.